ipetkov/crane/docs/API.md

     set (with the respective default values)
 * `cargoBuildCommand`: A cargo invocation to run during the derivation's build phase
-  - Default value: `"cargo build --workspace --release"`
+  - Default value: `"cargo build --release"`
 * `cargoExtraArgs`: additional flags to be passed in the cargo invocation (e.g. enabling specific features)
   - Default value: `""`
 * `cargoTestCommand`: A cargo invocation to run during the derivation's check phase
-  - Default value: `"cargo test --workspace --release"`
+  - Default value: `"cargo test --release"`
 * `cargoVendorDir`: A path (or derivation) of vendored cargo sources which can be consumed without network access.
 Directory structure should basically follow the output of `cargo vendor`.